JoelEager/pyTanks.Viewer/readme.md

 - [Player](https://github.com/JoelEager/pyTanks.Player) - A Python AI that connects to the server and plays the game of tanks.
 - **Viewer** - A JavaScript/HTML UI for humans to view the ongoing battle.

 **Note: pyTanks is currently in beta testing.
-Please try your hand at making an AI and offer feedback.
+Please feel free to try your hand at making an AI and offer feedback.
 However, the API and game mechanics are subject to change.**

+### Writing players in other languages:
+All components of pyTanks communicate using JSON strings sent over a websockets connection.
+The Player API has intentionally been kept simple to make it easy to implement it in other languages.
+Matthew Seaman has released an open source Swift implementation of the pyTanks Player so if Swift is your thing you can [give it a try](https://github.com/matthewseaman/pyTanks.SwiftPlayer).

 ## Viewer
-Base functionality is in place but some of the features are unpolished.
+The current state of the viewer is "functional but ugly".
+The features are fairly close to complete but a UI rework is planned.

+As it stands now it works well as a debugging tool so feel free to clone it and use it locally for that.

 #### Usage:
 Just open index.html in your favorite browser.
+It will automatically try to connect to localhost:9042 (which is the default server port).
+To have it connect to a different IP and/or port just modify the `viewer.connect()` call in `index.html`.

 ---
 (For the other modules see the repos linked at the top of this readme.)